Connie Ruth Allen Culberson

 Mrs. Connie Ruth Allen Culberson, age 82, of Rome, passed away Thursday, July 12, 2018.

+Mrs. Culberson was born May 1, 1936 in Floyd County, a daughter of the late Earnest Allen and Bertha Daniel Allen.
+She was retired from Coosa Bakery and was a member of Pisgah Baptist Church.
+Mrs. Culberson was preceded in death by her husband, Billy Culberson; a daughter, Virginia Marie Barker; a great grandchild, Eric Marks; brothers, Donald Allen and Danny Allen; and sisters, Laura Bell Cozzart, and Thelma Hutchens.

+Survivors include daughter, Betty Joan Hryncewicz, Rome; brothers, Melvin Allen, Gainesville, Fla., and Burton Allen, Mo.; sister, Margaret Harvey, Jackson, Ga.; grandchildren, Penny Marks, April Brooky, Barbara Navarro, Melissa Shumate, Holly Clark; great grandchildren, Dalton Almond, Cayla Almond, Chelsey Marks, Chloe Marks, and Paige Reed; several nieces and nephews also survive.

-Funeral services will be held at 3 p.m. on Saturday, July 14, 2018, at Good Shepherd Funeral Home Chapel.
+Funeral services will be held at 3:00 p.m. on Saturday, July 14, 2018,at Good Shepherd Funeral Home Chapel.
 Interment will follow in Oaknoll Memorial Gardens.
-The family will receive friends from 1 p.m. until the service hour on Saturday at Good Shepherd Funeral Home, 2750 Shorter Ave., Rome, Ga.
+The family will receive friends from 1:00 p.m.until the service hour on Saturday at Good Shepherd Funeral Home, 2750 Shorter Ave., Rome, Ga.
 30165.

-A complete obituary will follow in Saturday’s edition of the Rome News-Tribune.

 Parnick Jennings Sr.'s Good Shepherd Funeral Home has charge of arrangements.